pyrddlgym-project/pyRDDLGym/docs/prost.rst

 While PROST and other planners can be used to establish connections with the ``RDDLSimAgent`` instance, the setup of the PROST planner in most environments (especially, i.e. Windows machines) is quite difficult.
-To automate the process of setting up the PROST planner in a standard environment, we provide a generic Docker image that can be used to run PROST easily and reproducibly on most machines and OS.
+To automate the process of setting up the PROST planner in a standard environment, pyRDDLGym provides a generic Docker image that can run PROST with minimal effort on the user side and on most OS.

 The first step is to download the Docker files from `here <https://github.com/ataitler/pyRDDLGym/tree/main/pyRDDLGym/Docker>`_
 (if you have already installed a recent version of pyRDDLGym through pip or git commands, simply locate the installation folder and navigate to the Docker sub-folder).

-Navigate to the Docker folder, and build the Docker image (this will take a while) from the provided ``DOCKERFILE``:
+Navigate to the Docker folder, and build the Docker image from the provided ``DOCKERFILE``:

 .. code-block:: shell

     docker build -t <docker name> .

-Once the image is built, a container can be created for a specified domain and instance RDDL file and run.
+This may take a while.
+Once built, a container can be created for a specified domain and instance RDDL file.
-To do this, it is necessary to mount a local directory containing a RDDL domain and instance file into the /RDDL directory of the container when calling ``docker run``, i.e.:
+To do this, mount a local directory containing a RDDL domain and instance file into the /RDDL directory of the container when calling ``docker run``:

 .. code-block:: shell